dustincrogers/litestcode/README.md

-# litestcode
+# Li's Test Code Repo

-This repo holds Li's test code.
+### This repo holds Li's test code.

+We will probably not have very much that is interesting in here.
+Just a few things to build your test service.